NetBox Branching Best Practices

 -

-Deletion: Completely removes the branch.
-This can be useful to avoid confusion around branches that can be reverted or not.
+Deletion: Deletion removes the branch entirely, including all of its event history.
+This can be useful to avoid confusion around which branches can be reverted, but the branch record will no longer be available for reference.